DCC-EX/dcc-ex.github.io/docs/begin/what-to-know.rst

 To make the most of |EX-R| you should read through the :doc:`/ex-rail/index` section as well as see the practical examples in :doc:`/big-picture/index`.

+But don't forget that to go through everything from the beginning, start at :doc:`/begin/levels`.

 I want a fully automated exhibition layout for my club
 ======================================================